morintd/prismock/docs/generate-prismock-deprecated.md

 - Mocking is easier, and doesn't rely on async functions anymore
 - PrismockClient can be extended from

+## Feedback

+Please let me know if you have any issue with the newly introduced `PrismockClient`.
+While the current test suite validate its behavior, there might be some edge-cases making it hard to use.

 ## What's going on